WillemBonnaffe/NODEBNGM/scripts/RStudio/b1_1_2/README.md

 # NODEBNGM

+Author: Willem Bonnaffé

 ---------------------
 ## Aim

-The aim of this analysis is to estimate the effects and contributions of each species to the dynamics of the populations in the Maizuru bay community (Ushio et al. 2018).
+The aim is to estimate the effects and contributions of each species to the dynamics of other species in a system.

-The system consists in 12 years long time series of fortnight abundance estimates of 15 of dominant species of the aquatic community of the Maizuru bay in Japan.
-The time series are analysed by fitting neural ordinary differential equations (NODE) via Bayesian neural gradient matching (BNGM), which provide interpolations of the state and dynamics of the species, as well as nonparametric estimates of the per-capita growth rates of the species as a function of species density.
+The time series are analysed by NODEBNGM, that is fitting neural ordinary differential equations (NODEs) via Bayesian neural gradient matching (BNGM), which provides interpolations of the state and dynamics of the species, as well as nonparametric estimates of the per-capita growth rates of the species as a function of species density.
-By computing the sensitivity of the per-capita growth rates with respect to each species density, we were able to derive effects and contributions to the dynamics of the species on each other.
+By computing the sensitivity of the per-capita growth rates with respect to each species density, we can derive effects and contributions of species to the dynamics of other species.

-Ushio, M., Hsieh, C.H., Masuda, R., Deyle, E.R., Ye, H., Chang, C.W., Sugihara, G. and Kondoh, M., 2018.
-Fluctuating interaction network and time-varying stability of a natural fish community.
-Nature, 554(7692), pp.360-363.

 ---------------------